navigation bar

 Reviewer's comments

-The Lower Buffalo is a quiet river for most of its journey of 54 miles, though it can rise near the confluence if a dam release is occurring on the White River.
-With a very gradual gradient, the Lower Buffalo flows slow, but the scenery along the way is spectacular.
 Arkansas generally gets most of its rain during the winter and early spring months, so this is the time when the level is best, but the Lower Buffalo can usually be paddled or floated when the other sections are too low to enjoy.
 Expect some walking during prolonged dry spells.
+And, by all means, be sure to bring your camera!
+There is much to see and photograph along this remote reach of the river.

 Technical Data